 - Mood changes

 The seizures caused by alcohol withdrawal can be fatal.
 It is not safe to try to treat these on your own.
 You need to rely on medical professionals in Durham, NC specifically trained to handle alcohol withdrawal.
 They know how to treat the side effects and symptoms of the DTs and alcohol withdrawal.
 They can make the experience less painful for you.

 In order to safely detox from alcohol withdrawal, you will want to contact an alcohol rehab in Durham, North Carolina.
-You can check in and receive around the clock care during your detox.
-After you complete detox, you can take advantage of the group and individual therapy provided by an in-patient program.
+You can check-in and receive around the clock care during your detox.
+After you complete detox, you can take advantage of the group and individual therapy provided by a treatment program.
 If you want to strive for long-term sobriety, make sure you benefit from a holistic approach to alcohol addiction treatment.